 Google Calendar – Being able to share a calendar with your colleagues saves you time and increases efficiency.
 Google Calendar is easy to use, has a mobile phone version and now syncs with Microsoft Outlook.
 Also look at 30 Boxes

 Google Docs – If you want to edit text documents, spreadsheets and presentations online, this is a fairly good place to do it.
 However you have problems if you want to do editing whilst not connected to the internet. .
 For that try OpenOffice.
 Google docs is now Google Drive.

 OpenOffice – at last a good free alternative to Microsoft’s Office.
 It includes a high-quality word processor, spreadsheet, presentation software and database.
 All the files are compatible with Microsoft Office.

-Freshbooks – Invoicing and tracking outstanding debtors is critical to every businesses success.
-Freshbooks does a very good job at doing these boring but essential tasks.
+Freshbooks – Invoicing and tracking outstanding debtors is critical to every business’s success.
+Freshbooks does a very good job of doing these boring but essential tasks.